april-knights/Government/Articles of Governance/Document Standardization.md

 ## Article 1 - Version Standardization

 ### Section I
-All legislatures, referred to throughout as documents, proposed to and passed by the April Knights will be subject to the standards set in the Document Standardization Act.
+All legislations, referred to throughout as documents, proposed to and passed by the April Knights will be subject to the standards set in the Document Standardization Act.

 ### Section II
 Every document passed by the April Knights, both before and after this act was created, will receive a versioning number appended to their title (e.g. “April Knights Act” becomes “April Knights Act v.Major.Minor”).